cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 caches when it could go either way.
 On SSDs these are basically as expensive as each other, so setting `vm.swappiness = 100` (full equality) may work well.
-On spinning disks, swapping may be significantly more expensive since swapping in generally requires random reads, so you may want to bias more towards a lower value.
+On spinning disks, swapping may be significantly more expensive since swapping in general requires random reads, so you may want to bias more towards a lower value.

 The reality is that most people don't really have a feeling about which their